 Dreadlocks are, perhaps, the most popular style in Jamaica as it was worn during post-emancipation as a means of defiance by ex-slaves to rebel against oppressive colonial authorities and institutions (or Babylon).
 At that time, dreadlocks were not worn for beauty but to send a message that the wearers believe HIM Haile Selassie was God and that all afro descendants should be repatriated to an African country with reparations.
 The hairstyle was originally called “dreadful” by the Euro-centric Jamaican society but later evolved to be called Dreadlocks.

 You probably have thought they were the same, but aren’t.
 While both words make up the compound word “dreadlocks”, they are different in a matter of expression and perception.
 Many believe the name ‘dreadlocks’ has a negative connotation due to the painful history of the slave trade, with roots that are derived from Jamaica.
 Dreadlocks are a hairstyle that found its way into the Jamaican culture through slavery.
 On the other hand, locs are representative of African and Nubian peoples whose hair locks naturally.

-7. Dreadlocks a popular hairstyle in the Bible
+7. Dreadlocks are a popular hairstyle in the Bible

 8. Many celebrities rock dreadlocks

-9. There are more than one way to make dreads
+9. There is more than one way to make dreads

 10. You don’t have to shave your head when you don’t want your Locs anymore